IrdinaZahari/20251R0136COSE47101/Clustering/Clustering Info.md

-So we use K-Modes clustering, which is a better choice for out dataset.
+So, we decided to go with K-Modes clustering, which is a definite better choice for out dataset.

 This is due to the reasons below: